Marceline's love of her life Darôk Cinzelado, a Brazilian businessman. (return to page 1)

 As Marceline and Darôk walked along toward Arboria Island, they stopped to talk, slowly savoring each precious Summer Bridge moment.
 They planned to cap their day with evening pool side snacks and wine at the Humboldt Inn.
 As they stopped three-quarters across the foot bridge, Darôk then said to Marceline, "We must bring our bathing suits and walk over to the island tomorrow after lunch.
 We can spend some time in the pond; people I talk to in Redwoodville say the water is very refreshing.
 Please remind me to bring a blanket and some picnic stuff.
 If the water purity test kit in my suitcase back at the inn, tells us it's safe to drink Arboria Island's water, our investment will be more than a total success."

-Marceline squeezed Darôk's arm in hers and enthusiastically said, "If any part our future, is as wonderful as this afternoon has been, people will love coming here to spend a pleasant moment or two visiting; it's a pure expression of Nature in Humboldt County."
+Marceline squeezed Darôk's arm in hers and enthusiastically said, "If any part our future, is as wonderful as this afternoon, people will love coming here to spend a pleasant moment or two visiting; it's a pure expression of Nature in Humboldt County."

 "Is that your scientific evaluation or just a sensitive comment, Marceline?"